LBNL-UCB-STI/beam/docs/inputs.rst

 * params.walk_intercept: Constant utility (where 1 util = 1 dollar) of walking.
 * params.bike_intercept: Constant utility (where 1 util = 1 dollar) of biking.
 * lccm.paramFile: if modeChoiceClass is set to `ModeChoiceLCCM` this must point to a valid file with LCCM parameters.
 Otherwise, this parameter is ignored.
 * toll.file: File path to a file with static road tolls.
-Note, this input will change in future BEAM release where time-varying tolls will possible.
+Note, this input will change in future BEAM release where queueStartTime-varying tolls will possible.

 Vehicles and Population::